opda0887/online_shop_opener-py/README.md

 Update: 2022/8/24
-Properties: 內涵 蝦皮、momo、露天、Amazon 四類商品網頁可供查找
+Properties: Include shopee、momo、ruten、Amazon 4 types of online shop to search
-Importants: 使用時相關注意事項:
+Notifications :

 ----- *** Env setting *** -----

 1. Interpreter: Python 3.10.2 64-bit

 2. Web Browser I use: Edge
-// can change to Chrome/Google if you want, modify "webdriver.Edge" to "webdriver.Google" in code, and download google's webdriver
+// can change to Chrome if you want, modify "webdriver.Edge" to "webdriver.Chrome" in code, and download google's webdriver

 3. Need to install: selenium, PyAutoGUI, edge-driver